w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities use different screen sizes, screen configurations, breakpoints, and style sheets to identify, distinguish, and process contents.
+Explain how people with disabilities use different screen sizes, screen configurations, breakpoints, and style sheets to identify, distinguish, and process content.

 #### Learning Outcomes for Topic